andrewsteinmeyer/SmartDash/README.md

 # Dashboard

 Kanban style dashboard.
 Code included is front-end only.
+Backend was written in Javascript, MongoDB and Meteor.js.